srvdwivedi/guvi-Code-Kata/README.md

 # GUVI
-The Questions asked in GUVI platform.
+The Questions asked in GUVI platform https://www.guvi.in